calebmagenic/ng2-mean/README.md

 # NG2 MEAN

-A MEAN stack with MongoDB, Express.js, Angular 2, and Node.js App to demostrate building an angular 2 app in the MEAN stack with the Angular CLI.
+A Todo app to demostrate building an angular 2 app in the MEAN stack with the Angular CLI.

+## MEAN Stack
+MongoDB, Express.js, Angular 2, and Node.js

-## Set up.
+## Set up
 Make sure you have angular cli installed.
 ```bash
 $ npm install -g angular-cli